MuammarGaddafi/beginner-intermediate-projects/OOP/lesson.md

 # Methods :

-there are 3 types of methods
+there are 4 main types of methods

 ### instance methods :